NANSEN informs, supports and assists stateless persons

 - Convention of the Reduction of Statelessness of 30 August 1961

 - NANSEN, Guide pratique sur l’apatridie en Belgique pour les professionnels du droit des étrangers

-- European Network on Statelessness, Index Survey 2018, Belgium
+- European Network on Statelessness, Statelessness Index Belgium

 - UNHCR, Handbook on the Protection of Stateless Persons